Former Minnesota policeman convicted in fatal shooting of Australian woman

-MINNEAPOLIS (Reuters) - A former Minneapolis police officer was found guilty on Tuesday of murder for fatally shooting Australian woman from his patrol car while responding to her 2017 report of a possible sex assault near her home.
+MINNEAPOLIS (Reuters) - A former Minneapolis police officer on Tuesday was found guilty of murder for fatally shooting an Australian woman from his patrol car while responding to her 2017 report of a possible sex assault near her home.

-Mohamed Noor, 33, was convicted of third-degree murder and second-degree manslaughter for killing 40-year-old Justine Ruszczyk Damond outside her home near Minneapolis, in an incident that drew international criticism including from Australia’s prime minister, who called the incident “shocking.”
+Mohamed Noor, 33, was convicted of third-degree murder and second-degree manslaughter for killing 40-year-old Justine Ruszczyk Damond outside her home near Minneapolis.
+The incident drew international criticism, including from Australia’s prime minister, who called the incident “shocking.”

 He was acquitted of second-degree intentional murder.

-Noor sat silently through the entire reading of the verdict with his hands cupped, breathing heavily.
+Noor sat silently through the reading of the verdict with his hands cupped, breathing heavily.
 The packed courtroom remained silent.

-Noor was handcuffed and taken into custody.
+Noor was handcuffed and taken into custody after the jury’s decision.

-Hennepin County Attorney Mike Freeman said he expected Noor to face 12-1/2 years in prison for the murder charge and four years for the manslaughter charge when he is sentenced.
+Hennepin County Attorney Mike Freeman told a news conference he expected Noor to face 12-1/2 years in prison for the murder charge and four years for the manslaughter charge when he is sentenced on June 7.

+“This was a tragic shooting that did not have to happen and should not have happened,” Freeman said.
+“It does not give us pleasure to call out police wrongdoing.”

+Freeman said it marks the first time a police officer in Minnesota was convicted of murder.

-A wave of killings of black men and teens by U.S. police prompted street protests with this case providing a mirror image since Damond was white and Noor is a black Somali immigrant.
+A wave of killings of black men and teens by U.S. police prompted street protests but in this case Damond was white and Noor is a black Somali immigrant.

+Noor and his partner drove to Damond’s home the night of July 15, 2017, to respond to her report of a possible sexual assault outside her house.
+When Damond approached the patrol car, Noor fired a shot across his partner through the passenger-side window to kill her.

+Noor testified in court that he shot Damond in an act of self-defense after he and his partner Matthew Harrity, who was driving, heard a loud noise.

-Minneapolis Police Chief Medaria Arradondo apologized to Damond’s friends and family in a statement released after the verdict was read.
+Minneapolis Police Chief Medaria Arradondo apologized to Damond’s friends and family in a statement released after the verdict.

 “This was indeed a sad and tragic incident that has affected family, friends, neighbors, the City of Minneapolis and people around the world, most significantly in her home country of Australia,” Arradondo said.